 An inspiring travel guide featuring 6 of the best hiking and nature trails on La Digue.
 Strap up your laces and discover these incredible La Digue hikes on your next visit to the Seychelles.

 For the adventurous travelers out there, I’ve compiled this list of the 6 best hikes on La Digue Island.
 Here, you’ll find the best hiking and nature trails on the island, as well as tips on how to complete each one.
-I’ve also included my own photography that I hope will inspire you to get hiking!
+All the photos you see are from my recent trip, which I hope will inspire you to visit this hiker’s hidden gem in the Indian Ocean.

-Things to Know About Hiking on La Digue Nature Trails
+Things to Know About Hiking the La Digue Nature Trails

 - Internet & LTE connectivity is not great on the eastern side of the island.
 If you plan to walk some of the more remote nature trails on La Digue, it's best to know this in advance.
 You can pick up a sim card with Airtel at the Mahe airport or at Cable & Wireless Kiosks on the main islands.